msc-computer-science-group-4/New-Bank-Group-4/README.md

 ### Displaying all bank accounts

-For the displaying of bank accounts we have implemented an IBAN method which associatesa customer with a custom bank account id as soon as the customer creates a bank account.
+For the displaying of bank accounts we have implemented an IBAN method which associates customer with a custom bank account id as soon as the customer creates a bank account.
 To see how the customer can view their bank account/s, please follow the below steps:

 1. From the user command enter `1`
 2. You should now be presented with a list of created bank accounts including their IBAN